ymkim92/timer/README.md

 This is very simple timer working in Linux.
 I have tested this in the Lubuntu 19.04 and Python 3.7.

+# Features
+- Print how many time is left
+- Play sound at the end of timer
+- Print system notification at the end of timer

 # Requirements
 You need python3, mplayer and notify-send.
 For the last two commands, you can install with this command: